Steven Haines

 Current Projects

-• Maritime Strategy for Medium Powers in the 21st Century: The product of a collaboration between leading naval thinkers, both practitioners and academics.
+- Maritime Strategy for Medium Powers in the 21st Century: The product of a collaboration between leading naval thinkers, both practitioners and academics.
 Financial support was provided to initiate the project from the Hudson Trust in Oxford and the Australian Sea Power Centre.
-I am running the project together with Rear Admiral James Goldrick of the Royal Australian Navy.
+I was running the project together with Rear Admiral James Goldrick of the Royal Australian Navy.
+Unfortunately, James died suddenly in 2023 and I am continuing as the sole Editor (but will continue to regard James Goldrick as my Co-Editor).
 We are reviewing the important work on Medium Maritime Power Strategy published in 1986 by Rear Admiral Richard Hill, which proved influential in Australia and Latin America in particular.
 Hill was a notably perceptive strategic thinker who served through four decades in the Royal Navy, including on the Naval Staff in the Ministry of Defence.
 Subsequent to his retirement from the Royal Navy, he was for many years both a distinguished Editor of the Naval Review and the Under-Treasurer of the Middle Temple, one of the Inns of Court.
 He died on his 88th birthday in 2017.
 The volume is being edited and written in the main by friends and colleagues of Hill.
-It will take his ideas and apply them to the analysis of maritime power today, including focusing on a range of current medium maritime powers (the UK, Australia, India, Japan, New Zealand, Canada, France, Chile, and Russia).
-It will be published in 1923 by Boydell and Brewer, the leading maritime publisher.
+It takes his ideas and applies them to the analysis of maritime power today, including focusing on a range of current medium maritime powers (the UK, Australia, India, Japan, New Zealand, Canada, France, Chile, and Russia).
+It will be published in 1924 by Boydell and Brewer, the leading maritime publisher.

-• Human Rights at Sea: I have been a Trustee of the charity and NGO Human Rights at Sea (www.humanrightsatsea.org) since shortly after it was founded in 2013/14.
-As an active Trustee, I led the project to develop the Geneva Declaration on Human Rights at Sea and to enhance the extent to which International Human Rights Law is regarded as a part of the legal framework for Ocean Governance (I have a paper on this subject in the in the 2021 edition of the Ocean Yearbook).
+- Human Rights at Sea: I have been a Trustee of the charity and NGO Human Rights at Sea (www.humanrightsatsea.org) since shortly after it was founded in 2013/14.
+As an active Trustee, I led the team of international lawyers from the UK, Switzerland, Italy and Greece on the project to develop the Geneva Declaration on Human Rights at Sea and to enhance the extent to which International Human Rights Law is regarded as a part of the legal framework for Ocean Governance.
+As of 2024, I am focusing the bulk of my external effort on advocacy for the Geneva Declaration, the aim being to obtain state level endorsement and to arrive at Human Rights at Sea becoming an agenda item within the UN Human Rights bodies and relevant specialised agencies.
+For the Geneva Declaration see:

 Research Impact – REF 2021 Case Study (Formally Assessed by the UoA18 Panel as having 4* Impact)

-S Haines, ‘Developing International Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict’ in International Law Studies, Vol.97 (2021) Forthcoming.
-GALA Link: Greenwich Academic Literature Archive - Search results (Peer reviewed and accepted for publication 1 December 2020.
-Open Access and promulgated online at: Developing International Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict - Global Coalition to Protect Education from Attack (protectingeducation.org) 11 December 2020 ).
+- S Haines, ‘Developing International Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict’ in International Law Studies, Vol.97 (2021) GALA Link: Greenwich Academic Literature Archive - Search results

 For a 2015 recording of an account I gave in Oxford of the development of the Guidelines, go to the following link: Protecting Schools in Conflict: Developing International Guidelines | University of Oxford Podcasts - Audio and Video Lectures